 Similar to how I know I don’t want to watch a 5 hour video on how to cook, course creators don’t want to create a 5 hour video on cooking.
 A 5 minute video on how to make lasagna is way easier to create.
 In addition to being shorter, it also has a finite start and end to it which makes it easier to visualize and begin.

 Benefits of Microlearning

-Here’s a few benefits of microlearning.
+Here are just a few benefits of microlearning.

 It’s just-in-time learning

 The short bursts of information are given in the precise moment when they are needed.
 This is a major convenience for your learners.
 Instead of following a path through a course, your learners can choose what matters most to them and learn that.

 As the course creator you want to know if your learners are getting something from your training.
 Microlearning actually tends to get digested to a much larger degree than longer content without a specific goal to it.
 So more of your learners will start to see the transformation your online course provides because more of them are willing to consume your content.
 In addition, since it’s goal oriented, they start moving to whatever goal they have in mind.

 Despite these multiple benefits to you and your learners, just-in-time microlearning can be plagued with various pitfalls.
 Here’s a few …

 Developing an appropriate just-in-time training module requires sufficient planning.

 One big problem with micro training is that many small training programs don’t have a big picture goal.
 You’ve got to plan out the big picture goal before-hand and not just throw together lots of bite-sized videos.